 - Toss vegetables, meat or fish in arrowroot flour or tapioca starch

 - Use your oven broiler in the last few minutes of cooking to get items golden brown

-Air fryers are a kitchen darling at the moment, but in the long run, we don’t think this is an appliance that you will use regularly and consistently for home cooking.
+Air fryers are a kitchen darling right now, but in the decades to come we don’t think this is a long-term appliance that you will use regularly and consistently for home cooking.